farstack/udisks2-snap/docs/reference/snap-configuration/automount.md

 Automount is a feature which is useful when every removable storage device that is plugged into a device, on which the udisks2 snap is running, should be automatically mounted.
-This feature is known from traditional desktop operating systems where a USB storage device is pugged in and a file explorer directly opened to allow the user to explore the content of the device.
+This feature is known from traditional desktop operating systems where a USB storage device is plugged in and a file explorer directly opened to allow the user to explore the content of the device.

 On devices running Ubuntu Core the udisks2 snap offers such a feature named